 Over 97 percent of Aimovig patients completed the double-blind phase of the LIBERTY study.
 There were no adverse events leading to discontinuation of treatment in the Aimovig group, while 0.8 percent of those in the placebo group experienced adverse events leading to discontinuation of treatment.

-"The LIBERTY study distinctively demonstrates the ability of an anti-CGRP receptor antibody to significantly reduce migraine frequency and its associated burden in patients who could not find the relief they need from currently available preventive treatment options," said professor Uwe Reuter, managing medical director at Charité Universitätsmedizin in Berlin.
-"These compelling data offer new hope of fewer migraine days to those people with migraine who may have cycled through current standard of care unsuccessfully for years due to lack of efficacy and tolerability."
+"The LIBERTY study distinctively demonstrates the ability of an anti-CGRP receptor antibody to significantly reduce migraine frequency and its associated burden in patients who could not find the relief they need from currently available preventive treatment options," said professor Uwe Reuter, managing medical director at Charité Universitätsmedizin in

 The long-term open label extension phase of the study is ongoing.
 LIBERTY contributes to an extensive body of evidence, across the spectrum of migraine, in support of the efficacy, safety and tolerability profile of Aimovig.
 Aimovig has been studied in four placebo-controlled Phase 2 and Phase 3 clinical studies involving more than 3,000 patients and continues to be studied in an ongoing open-label extension for up to five years in duration.